romuloreis/DWDM/grid.md

 ```

-The grid-template-columns property can also be used to specify the size (width) of the columns.
+**Explicit**: The grid-template-columns property can also be used to specify the size (width) of the columns.

 ```css
 .grid-container {